Skip to main content

 Human History

 The region encompassing the Santa Maria Ecological Station was historically inhabited by Tupi-Guaraní speaking peoples before European colonization.
 Portuguese colonizers advanced into the interior of São Paulo during the seventeenth and eighteenth centuries, establishing cattle ranches and later coffee plantations that progressively cleared the Atlantic Forest.
 By the late nineteenth and early twentieth centuries, the interior plateau of São Paulo had been transformed into one of the most productive coffee-growing regions in the world, driving nearly complete deforestation of the original forest cover.
 After coffee, sugarcane, oranges, and pasture replaced forest across most of the landscape.
-Small landholdings and subsistence farming communities persisted alongside large agricultural operations, and the land that now forms the ecological station passed through various agricultural uses before being designated as protected.
+The land that now forms the ecological station passed through various agricultural uses — including its period as part of the state experimental station at São Simão — before being designated as protected.

 Park History

-The Santa Maria State Ecological Station was established by the São Paulo state government as part of broader efforts to conserve remaining Atlantic Forest fragments and restore ecological connectivity in a heavily altered landscape.
-The station falls under the management of the Fundação Florestal, São Paulo's primary forest management authority, which administers a network of ecological stations, state parks, and environmental protection areas across the state.
+The Santa Maria Ecological Station was originally created on 13 August 1985 by State Decree no. 23.792, with an initial area of 113.05 hectares separated from the Experimental Station of São Simão.
+[1] State Decree no. 55.346 of 13 January 2010 significantly expanded the station's boundaries by adding approximately 1,188 hectares, bringing the total protected area to 1,301 hectares.
+The station falls under the management of the Fundação Florestal, São Paulo's primary forest management authority.
 Ecological stations (Estações Ecológicas) in Brazil represent one of the most restrictive protected area categories under the SNUC (Sistema Nacional de Unidades de Conservação) framework, with visitation limited to research and education.
 The station has been the subject of ongoing restoration efforts aimed at recovering native forest cover on degraded agricultural land within its boundaries.

 Major Trails And Attractions

 As an ecological station under Brazilian law, the Santa Maria protected area does not offer public recreational access or formal visitor trails.
 Scientific researchers with appropriate authorization may conduct fieldwork within the station, including biodiversity inventories, vegetation monitoring, and hydrological studies.
 Environmental education programs may be conducted for organized school groups under supervision.
 The surrounding region of interior São Paulo offers broader ecotourism opportunities including visits to the Paranapanema River valley and adjacent protected areas.
-Researchers interested in Atlantic Forest ecology and regeneration dynamics will find the station's secondary forest succession an important study subject.
-The station contributes to a broader mosaic of protected areas in the region that collectively aim to maintain viable wildlife populations.
+Researchers interested in Atlantic Forest ecology, cerrado-forest transition zones, and regeneration dynamics will find the station's vegetation mosaic an important study subject.

 Visitor Facilities And Travel

 The Santa Maria Ecological Station does not maintain public visitor facilities, as access is restricted to researchers, environmental educators, and authorized personnel under the ecological station legal framework.
-Administrative access to the station is coordinated through the Fundação Florestal's regional office in São Paulo state.
-The nearest urban centers with accommodation and services are located along the major highways of interior São Paulo, including cities in the Paranapanema valley region.
+Administrative access to the station is coordinated through the Fundação Florestal's regional office.
+The nearest urban center with accommodation and services is São Simão, with broader options along the major highways of interior São Paulo.
 Researchers seeking access must obtain formal authorization from the Fundação Florestal well in advance of planned fieldwork.
 Public transportation in the rural interior is limited, and access to the station typically requires a private vehicle.
-Scientific institutions and universities in São Paulo state maintain collaborative relationships with the station that facilitate research access.

 Conservation And Sustainability

-Conservation priorities at the Santa Maria Ecological Station focus on passive and active restoration of Atlantic Forest cover on previously degraded land within the station's boundaries.
+Conservation priorities at the Santa Maria Ecological Station focus on passive and active restoration of Atlantic Forest and Cerradão cover on previously degraded land within the station's boundaries.
 The station functions as a biological refuge within a heavily fragmented landscape, and maintaining or expanding forest cover is essential for supporting viable wildlife populations.
-Threats include illegal incursions, fire, and pressure from surrounding agricultural operations.
+Threats include illegal incursions, fire, and pressure from surrounding agricultural operations, particularly sugarcane cultivation which dominates the regional landscape around São Simão.
 The station contributes to regional biodiversity monitoring networks that track forest regeneration and wildlife population recovery across São Paulo's protected area system.
-As Brazil advances implementation of its Native Vegetation Protection Law (the Código Florestal), ecological stations like Santa Maria serve as reference areas for forest recovery.
 Long-term sustainability of the station depends on continued state investment in enforcement, research infrastructure, and coordination with neighboring landowners to maintain buffer zones and ecological corridors.

 Visitor Ratings